 After hours spent on focusing on creating lamps, I like active recreation, preferably close to nature.
-I love biking (more aggressive), swimming, walking in the mountains, playing African drums or simply spending time with my family.
+I love mountain biking, swimming, walking in the mountains, photographing, playing African drums or simply spending time with my family.
 I enjoy valuable books and good music.

 In one of the pictures, you can see my beloved mother Anna, thanks to whom my adventure with gourd has begun.

 Into My Life

 I don’t know where I would be today if I didn’t meet Lena in 2014.

 We have been given five years of living together and unfortunately less than 14 months of marriage.
 She was the most special women I have ever met and a true admirer of nature.

 My beloved wife Lena has passed away in June 2019 after struggling with cancer disease.